havelessbemore/circle-ds/README.md

 - `capacity: number`: A positive integer that represents the maximum size of the collection.
 Can be updated to grow or shrink the collection.
 Can also be set to `Infinity`.

-- `size: Readonly<number>`: The number of items in the collection.
+- `get size(): number`: The number of items in the collection.

-- `[Symbol.toStringTag]`: A string that represents the type of the object.
+- `get [Symbol.toStringTag](): string`: A string that represents the type of the object.
 See [Symbol.toStringTag](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/toStringTag) for more details.

 #### Events